The chain will have more stores outside of Canada than within in just a few years

 Since Subway is now for sale, store franchisees around the world should take note.

 Dr. Sylvain Charlebois is senior director of the agri-food analytics lab and a professor in food distribution and policy at Dalhousie University.
-For interview requests, click here.
-The opinions expressed by our columnists and contributors are theirs alone and do not inherently or expressly reflect the views of our publication. © Troy Media
+For interview requests, click here. © Troy Media

 Troy Media is an editorial content provider to media outlets and its own hosted community news outlets across Canada.